michaellaszlo/cursor-maintenance/README.md

 ## Using the meta approach

 In the meta approach, you reimplement your format with a sequence of elementary operations on an object that represents text with a cursor.
-Each operation moves the cursor in a predictable manner. `CursorMaintainer` contains the constructor `TextWithCursor` to make such an object.
+Each operation moves the cursor in a straightforward manner. `CursorMaintainer` contains the constructor `TextWithCursor` to make such an object.